bingqian0328/Car-Park-Detection-SEGP-GRP-C/README.md

 - This file executes the program

 ## Support
-This is just a demonstration code of how our backend works, if you need more examples from different carparks, please feel free to contact hfybl3@nottingham.edu.my (Bing Qian).
+This is just a demonstration code of how our backend works, if you need more examples from different carparks or you have problems running the backend code, please feel free to contact hfybl3@nottingham.edu.my (Bing Qian).

 # ParkDetect App Installation and Testing Guide